Skip to content

 • Any rent increase agreed under a rent review clause before 1 May 2026 that takes effect after 1 May 2026 is not permitted (per government transition guidance)

-• You must use the Section 13 / Form 4A process for all future increases
+• You must use the Section 13 / Form 4A process (or a s.13(4)(b) agreement that follows a valid s.13 notice, or a s.14 tribunal determination followed by a downward agreement) for all future rent increases

 If you have a rent review date coming up between now and 1 May 2026, serve the increase under the current Form 4 before 1 May 2026 to lock it in.
 If the increase takes effect before 1 May 2026, it stands.